huggingface/blog/zero-deepspeed-fairscale.md

 Let's briefly touch on each of the 3 types:

-1. **Data Parallelism** is what you get from `DataParallel` - we replicate the model to each GPU, then split the data and feed part of it to each GPU in mini-batches.
-But as we know this means we need to copy and allocate memory for all of model's params, gradients and optimizer states on each GPU, which doesn't help with memory usage.
+1. **Data Parallelism** is what you get from `DataParallel` or `DistributedDataParallel` - we replicate the model to each GPU, then split the data and feed part of it to each GPU in mini-batches.
+But as we know this means we need to copy and allocate memory for all of model's parameters, gradients and optimizer states on each GPU, which doesn't help with memory usage.
 2. And so ZeRO's ingenious approach is to give each GPU only a small chunk of params, gradients and optimizer states of each layer of the model.
 It doesn't assign groups of layers to GPUs, sometimes referred to as vertical slicing type of MP, but instead partitions (shards) each layer horizontally.
 This leads to zero overlap between GPUs.
 At runtime each GPU builds up each layer's data on the fly by asking participating GPUs to send the information it's lacking.
 This idea could be difficult to grasp, and you will find my attempt at explanation [here](https://github.com/huggingface/transformers/issues/8771#issuecomment-758418429).
 3. Finally, **Pipeline Parallelism** is added.
 As I explained [here](https://github.com/huggingface/transformers/issues/8771#issuecomment-758250421) a naive model parallelism suffers from a serious under-utilization of GPU resources, due to GPU idling, while waiting for other GPUs to finish their work.
-And PP solves this problem, but splitting mini-batches into micro-batches and feeding the idling GPUs new data while it's waiting for the other GPUs to complete their `forward` and `backward` stages.
+And PP solves this problem, by splitting mini-batches into micro-batches and feeding the idling GPUs new data while it's waiting for the other GPUs to complete their `forward` and `backward` stages.

 As of this writing FairScale and DeepSpeed only perform Model Parallelism (Sharding) for the optimizer states and gradients.
-Model params sharding is supposedly coming soon in DeepSpeed.
+Model parameters sharding is supposedly coming soon in DeepSpeed.

 The other powerful feature is ZeRO-Offload.
 This feature offloads some of the processing and memory needs to the host's CPU, thus allowing more to be fit onto the GPU.
 You saw its dramatic impact in the success at running `t5-3b` on a 24GB GPU.